What kinds of emotional responses are common for someone who has been raped?

 It is very common to have spiritual or faith concerns in the aftermath of a sexual assault.
 Common concerns include questions about virginity or whether the assault was some sort of punishment.
 Many victims wonder what role God or their faith can play in their healing and recovery.

-Dr. Beverly Jones is the University Chaplain.
-She is trained to provide spiritual and moral support to students of all faiths, including students who are not affiliated with any particular church or religion.
-They will listen as you talk about what happened (you can share with them as much or as little as you feel comfortable), and they will help you to sort out issues that make you feel fearful, angry, or embarrassed.
-All discussions with Religious Life are completely confidential and are free.
-Students may consult with Religious Life before seeking further guidance from their own spiritual leader or tradition.
+The University Chaplain is available to work with students.
+The Chaplain is trained to provide spiritual and moral support to students of all faiths, including students who are not affiliated with any particular church or religion.
+They will listen as you talk about what happened (you can share with them as much or as little as you feel comfortable), and they will help you to sort out issues that may make you feel fearful, angry, or embarrassed.
+All discussions with the Chaplain are completely confidential and are free.
+Students may consult with the Chaplain before seeking further guidance from their own spiritual leader or tradition.
 They can also help you find local resources in your particular faith, or refer you to a pastoral counseling service.

-The Religious Life office is located in the Howry Center, or you can make an appointment by calling (512) 863-1527.
+The University Chaplain’s office is located in the Howry Center, or you can make an appointment by calling (512) 863-1056.

 I am in need of medical or psychological care for the aftermath of the rape – can I get any help in paying for this?

-As the victim of a violent crime, the injury you received because of the assault may require medical and/or psychological care.
-While the local police department will pay for the emergency medical exam and the rape kit (as long as you file a report), you may also ask the State of Texas to reimburse you for any medical, emotional, or financial losses you suffered as a result of being the victim of a violent crime, even if the physical or emotional problems do not develop immediately.
+Yes, while the local police department will pay for the emergency medical exam and the rape kit if you file a report, you may also ask the State of Texas to reimburse you for any medical, emotional, or financial losses you suffered as a result of being the victim of a violent crime, even if the physical or emotional problems do not develop immediately.
 This is called the Crime Victims’ Compensation (CVC) program.